openvax/gene-lists/README.md

 Cancer genes and recurrent mutations extract from [Comprehensive Characterization of Cancer Driver Genes and Mutations](https://www.cell.com/cell/fulltext/S0092-8674(18)30237-X).

-Genes extracted from Table S1, mutations extracted from Table S4.
+Genes extracted from Table S1 into `cancer-driver-genes.csv`.
+Mutations extracted from Table S4 into `cancer-driver-variants.csv`.

 Both datasets were annotated with Ensembl IDs using Ensembl release 92.